 - Enjoy your 15-minute boat ride.

 - Upon arrival at either Cagban or Tambisaan Port, ride a tricycle or motorcycle to take you to your accommodation.
 Usually, P50 to P100 per person.
 We chose to ride on a motorcycle which cost us only P50 for two.
+We researched how to file motor vehicle crash operator report just in case.

 If you’re coming from Caticlan airport, you can walk or take a tricycle going to the port.
 It’s 10 minutes away only.